 stress winter baking kick recently and I wondered if maybe I could use, not just the juice, but whole oranges in a cake.

 I really had no plan other than to pulse the oranges in a food processor, add gluten free flour, some leavening, a fat, and sugar and see where we got.
 The first test came out delicious but the texture was wrong.
 We still enjoyed the flavor, and I knew after mixing some of the blood orange juice with powdered sugar to make the glaze and seeing the gorgeous pink color that came out as a result, I was not going to let this one go.
 I ordered more blood oranges in my next grocery pickup and got back to the drawing board.
 After 4 tests, I finally had the result I was looking for!

 Don’t let the length of recipe intimidate you.
-I wanted to be as thorough as possible in my explanations, and although I would qualify this as an intermediate to advanced recipe, anyone can do this.
+I wanted to be as thorough and meticulous as possible in my explanations because this can be a touchy cake, and although I would qualify this as an intermediate to advanced recipe, anyone can do this.
 If you know a few baking basics and you can read a recipe, you can make this cake!
 It’s a perfect weekend baking project.

 I especially love how bright and sunny the bold flavor of citrus tastes in this cake for winter, and it’s perfect for having a slice by the fire with a cup of coffee or hot chocolate on a lazy weekend.

 Whole Blood Orange Cake (gluten-free!)

 - 3 blood oranges

 - 1/2 cup plain/unsweetened greek yogurt (2% or above)

 - 1 1/2 cup gluten free flour (I always use Bob’s Red Mill 1 to 1 Baking Flour)

 - 1 cup almond flour